 Thank you for considering the O.K.
 Corral as your destination.
 We know you will enjoy experiencing life in the Old West as it was in the 1880s.

 The O.K.
-Corral Historic Complex includes the actual site where the famous Shootout at the O.K.
+Corral Historic Complex includes the actual site where the famous Gunfight at the O.K.
 Corral took place involving Wyatt Earp and Doc Holliday began.
 The Corral is open every day from 9 am to 5 pm., and we are closed Thanksgiving and Christmas Day.

 Free parking is available for O.K.
 Corral visitors in the nearby O.K.
 Corral Parking Lot behind the Corral on Fremont Street (Highway 80), between 3rd and 4th Streets.